pvillega/old-blog-source/_posts/2016-11-14-learning-shapeless.md

 date: 2016-11-14T15:01:05+01:00
 ---

 [Shapeless](https://github.com/milessabin/shapeless) is a type class and dependent type based generic programming library for Scala.
-It had its origins in several talks by Miles Sabin (@milessabin), and he has been the main contributor to the project.
+It had its origins in several talks by [Miles Sabin](https://twitter.com/milessabin), and he has been the main contributor to the project.

 <!-- more -->